caiqueferreira/challenge1_4i/challenge_1.md

 ## [1] 0.158209
 ```

-Finally, we present histograms.
-The first one considers the whole TFP data and then we have three different TFP histograms, separated by country.
+Finally, we present the histograms.
+The first one considers the whole TFP data and then we have three different TFP histograms, separating by country.
 In the first histogram, the majority of the values concentrate around the mean (0.995).

 ```r
 ggplot(tfpdata) +